Schedule Extract Refreshes as You Publish a Workbook

 Tableau Bridge starts during the publishing process if your data source or workbook connects to on-premises data.

 Tableau Bridge supports standard database authorization and cannot refresh data you connect to through OAuth.
-To learn more, see Use Tableau Bridge to Expand Data Freshness Options.
+To learn more, see Use Tableau Bridge to Expand Data Freshness Options(Link opens in a new window).

 When you publish a multi-connection data source to Tableau Online, if any one connection requires using Tableau Bridge, you must use Bridge to refresh all connections in the data source.